Language selection

 What is the expected time commitment to complete the Certificate of Completion of the Leadership Learning Path?

-The total required learning in the option to earn the Certificate of Completion of the Leadership Learning Path is approximately 45 hours.
+The total required learning in the option to earn the Certificate of Completion of the Leadership Learning Path is approximately 50 hours.
+Many successful learners complete the required learning to earn a certificate in 4 months.
 The amount of supplemental, non-required learning can be tailored to suit your self-identified needs and interests.

 There is no set timeline to complete the Leadership Learning Path.
 You can access these learning products and personalize your learning at your preferred pace.